Guillaume-COULAUD/ETL-Synthea-Documentation/README.md

 syntheaSchema <- "native"

-⚠️ Don't need to be modify
+⚠️ You need to create this schema in your database
 ```

 ```